Lisa Cristiani: Death

 Not long after, in the fall of 1853, she began a new trek across the Siberian wilderness to the Kamchatka Peninsula for another tour in the region, being the first European to give public concerts in the remote cities of the North Asian continent.
 Her original plan was to finish in Kamchatka and then head to the Caucasus for another concert tour.
-Before that, she performed in the small town of Tobolsk, but resulted soon after with a case of cholera and had to stay in the village where she died on October 24, 1853.
+However, she contracted cholera after performing in the small town of Tobolsk, and therefore had to stay in the village, and died there on October 14, 1853.

 Influence on cello design and use

 Because of how the cello is played, with the large frame between one's legs, the women's fashion of the era of dresses made playing the instrument directly impossible.
-The alternative, having the frame in a side saddle position, makes the act of play difficult.
+The alternative, having the frame in a side saddle position, makes playing difficult.
 So it was not until the development of the endpin to lift the frame off the floor that play by women became more common.
 It has been claimed in various publications that Cristiani may have been a primary early popularizer of the endpin and led to its increased use in Europe and the rise of a new wave of female cellists in the decades after her death.

 Cristiani was also well known for the uniqueness of her cello, a 1700 Stradivarius with her name carved into the side.
-Due to this engraving, the instrument eventually became known specifically as the "Cristiani", along with a general style of Stradivari cello inheriting the name.
-After her death, the 1700 Stradivarius cello that she played was later obtained by Hugo Becker.
+Due to this engraving, the instrument eventually became known as the "Cristiani", along with a general style of Stradivari cello inheriting the name.
+After her death, the cello that she played was obtained by Hugo Becker.
 It was then bought in 2005 to be returned to the original place of its concert debut in Cremona and displayed at the Walter Stauffer Musicological Foundation of Cremona, before being moved to the Museo del Violino of Cremona.